Future-Rafay/Python-Assignments/Assignment 2 Basic Python Projects/README.md

-# Assignment 1: Python Fundamentals
+# Assignment 2: Basic Python Projects

-Welcome to the **Assignment 1: Python Fundamentals** repository!
+Welcome to the **Assignment 2: Basic Python Projects** repository!
 This project is part of the Python class projects aimed at building a strong foundation in Python programming.

 ## Project Structure